 - Learners and skill-enhancers throughout the rest of their lives

 - Programmers and Coders

 - Analytical and Technical thinkers

 This list is not limited to the above-mentioned.
 Individuals with a wide range of backgrounds, skill sets, work styles, and hobbies can succeed in the area of autonomous vehicle engineering.

-What are possible careers in Self-driving Cars Engineering?
+What are the careers in Self-Driving Cars Engineering?